cds-snc/canadalogin-static-website/website/src/en/users/trouble-signing-up/issues-enter-verify-email.md

    - If you use custom filters, the email might be in a different folder.
    - If you have an IT-managed email (work or school), check with your IT team to ensure the email isn't blocked.
 6. <strong>Try resending the code</strong>
-   -  Go back to the sign up page and request a new verification code by selecting the “Send the code again” link under “Problems with the code?”.
+   - On the webpage, request a new verification code by selecting the “Request a new code” link under “Problems with the code?”.
 You may have to wait a few seconds for the resend link to appear.
 7. <strong>Contact support</strong>
    - If none of these steps work, {% link links.contact 'contact customer support' %} with your issue and tell them what steps you’ve tried already.